wheresrhys/fetch-mock/docs/_api-mocking/mock_matcher.md

   Note that if using `end:` or an exact url matcher, fetch-mock ([for good reason](https://url.spec.whatwg.org/#url-equivalence)) is unable to distinguish whether URLs without a path end in a trailing slash or not i.e. `http://thing` is treated the same as `http://thing/`
   {: .warning}

   If multiple mocks use the same `matcher` but use different options, such as `headers`, you will need to use the `overwriteRoutes: false` option.
   {: .warning}

+  Before v8.3.0 some of the options above had to be passed in as properties on a third parameter of `.mock()` {: .warning}
 ---